 We welcome breeders and pet owners interested in animal welfare, not animal rights.
 The idea for this group began in 1997 and the goal is to educate all rabbit fanciers and promote responsible rabbit ownership.
 We need other like minded people to join us and help educate the public.
-There is far too little rabbit information currently available and we want to change that.
-These pages will strive to be a source of accurate and complete pet rabbit care information.
-It will also be a source of information for breeders to pass onto their pet rabbit buyers and also serve to inform all about what is going on out in the rabbit world.
-At this time there are no membership fees, if you want to join send an e-mail.
+There is far too little accurate rabbit information currently available and we want to change that.
 We welcome articles about pet rabbits and responsible ownership.

 Commercial Breeding, "Rabbit/Bunny Mills" and Pet Store Sales

-The RES is not opposed to the concept of commercial breeding, a large scale breeding of animals for the sole purpose of marketing as pets to the public.
+The RES is not opposed to the concept of commercial breeding, a large breeding of animals for the sole purpose of marketing as pets to the public as a business.
 Obviously there is public demand for animals bred commercially and as there are licensing requirements on the federal level we believe that commercial breeding is not evil or wrong.